tortis/php-meminfo/README.md

 meminfo.dump_dir = /tmp; Will write a file /tmp/php_heap_<timestamp>.json
 ```

-Note: xdebug may interfer with the error callback used to detect an OOM error.
+Note: xdebug may interfere with the error callback used to detect an OOM error.

 Installing analyzers
 --------------------